Yazeed18/Geesespotter/README.md

 # Minesweeper_Parody Functions
-C++ program that mimics minesweeper but instead of mines it is geese.
+C++ program that mimics minesweeper in an array format

 This program utilises concepts in arrays and bitwise operators to perform necessary changes to fields on a n x n board set by the user.
 The functions here were called in another program (not created by me) that allowed for proper gameplay similar to that of minesweeper.